Adding Neural Network Controllers to Behavior Trees without Destroying Performance Guarantees: Related work

-It is well known that learning algorithms might cause unsafe behavior.
-Both during training, and possibly even after training, as it can be hard to guarantee performance in all cases.
+It is well-known that learning algorithms might cause unsafe behavior, both during training and possibly even after training, as it can be hard to guarantee performance in all cases.
 Therefore, safety of learning approaches is a very active research area, \cite{saunders2018trial,chow2018lyapunov,el2016convex,perkins2002lyapunov,berkenkamp2017safe}.

 In \cite{el2016convex} Constrained Markov Decision Problems (CMDPs) were used, and the cumulative cost was replaced by a stepwise one, which was then transferred into the admissible control set leading back to a standard MDP formulation.